JRatMain/OSFS/README.md

 Initialize File system- Zach

-File Creation- Matthew (also created the intro and input systems and created the repo, also fixed bugs)
+File Creation- Matthew (also created the intro and input systems and created the repo, fixed bugs, and committed some code for Zach and Brandt)

 File Reading- Brandt